hanahatem1/store_app/README.md

 ##  How It Works

 - User logs in using Firebase Authentication.
-- App fetches product data from API
+- App fetches product data from external REST API
 - User can search, filter by category, and view product details.
 - User can add items to cart and favorites.
 - Profile photo is uploaded and changed
--

 ##  API Source

 Product data is fetched from the public endpoint: